 GC: Well, a lot of it depends on the amount of time you take to research a decision.
 However, it can also depend on how risky the decision feels to you.
 For example, when people buy cars, they are generally spending a ton of money, and they do a lot of research: What’s available now, maybe they haven’t bought a car in the last five years so they don’t know all the bells and whistles that are available, and how the prices have changed in the last five years.
 So that’s generally a high information decision, but it doesn’t always have to be.

-Things that you would think would be a low information decision, like buying pain reliever, could become a high-risk decision if for example, it’s a parent buying it for their baby.
+Things that you would think would be a low information decision, like buying a pain reliever, could become a high-risk decision if, for example, it’s a parent buying it for their baby.
 Suddenly, it’s not just buying it for yourself, where you’re like “Ah I don’t care what I put in myself,” But if you’re buying it for a baby, you’re like “Hmm, is this okay for babies?
 I have to read the instructions very carefully.
-Have their been any bad reactions?”
+Have there been any bad reactions?”
 Something that’s very simple can become a high-risk decision, which therefore makes you do a lot of research to gain a lot of information.

 Something that’s very simple can become a high-risk decision, which therefore makes you do a lot of research to gain a lot of information.

 I was talking about cars just recently.
 They are generally a high-information gathering decision.
 However, just in the last few weeks, our daughter needed a car very quickly.
 She thought she had her car working that day, but it had broken down for absolutely the last time, so we knew the next step was going to be her leasing a car.
 We didn’t know it was going to be that day, but that was the day she went out and leased a car.
 Normally, we might have taken several weeks to look at different options, but we needed a car that day so it was sort of like, black or white?
-It can’t be more than this much per month, and it has to have all wheel drive.
+It can’t be more than this much per month, and it has to have all-wheel drive.
 That’s how we had boiled it down to minimize the risk in a decision like that.

-KF: So it seems like consumers, whether they have a decision that’s risky or not, or high-information or not, it really depends on the situation, given your car example.
+KF: So it seems like consumers, whether they have a decision that’s risky or not or high-information or not, it really depends on the situation, given your car example.